open-interop/oop-docs/pages/installation.md

 ###### Import the queue config

 There is a pre-configured queue config in the [oop-queue-config](https://github.com/open-interop/oop-queue-config) repository.
+Download `rabbit-config.json` from the repo and run `sudo rabbitmqadmin import rabbit-config.json` to import it.

 ##### oop-core